-This will be the 11 th 3v3 World Championships global program released by Blizzard.
-With action-packed gameplay and brand new opportunities for players and organizers to get involved, the stories forged in the arena this year will never be forgotten.
+This will be the 12th World of Warcraft 3v3 global program released by Blizzard.
+With action-packed gameplay and brand-new opportunities for players and organizers to get involved, the stories forged in the Arena this year will never be forgotten.

-Assemble your team and queue up; glory awaits for those who want it most!
+Assemble your team and queue up; glory awaits those who want it most!

-Do I need a team of 4 players to sign up and compete?
+Do I need a team of four players to sign up and compete?

 Nope!
-4-player rosters are optional at all stages of the Arena World Championship; you only ever need a total of 3 players to have an eligible team.
-4-player rosters can provide a lot of flexibility, however, so it’s often worth finding a 4 th player to round out your team.
+Four-player rosters are optional at all stages of the Arena World Championship; you only ever need a total of three players to have an eligible team.
+Four-player rosters can provide a lot of flexibility, however, so it’s often worth finding a fourth player to round out your team.

 What happens to my points if I leave my team?

 As mentioned in the rules, points are awarded to the team itself, not individual players.
 So, if you leave your team and join another team, you don’t bring any points with you.
-There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 5.3 of our official rules.
+There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 4.3 of the rules.

 I’m a citizen in one eligible country and have a valid work visa in another eligible country.
 Where do I compete?

-The Region that you will compete in corresponds to your Blizzard account’s country.
-If this is not set to the country you wish to compete in, you must update the Blizzard account’s country of residence prior to competing.
+The region that you will compete in corresponds to the country specified in your Blizzard account.
+If this is not set to the country you wish to compete in, you must update your Blizzard account’s country of residence prior to competing.

 I have moved countries since I created my Blizzard account.
 How do I update it?

-Please contact our customer service team to begin the process of updating your Blizzard account credentials.
+Please contact our Customer Service team to begin the process of updating your Blizzard account credentials—it’s quick and easy!
 Read our support article for more instructions.